gameoftrades/gameoftrades/README.md

 5. Find your scores inside the GitHub conversation flow at the commits and pull request per branch.

 6. Press play in the BetterCodeHub interface and run your analysis on master.

-7. All the scores are here on this [scoreboard](https://gameoftrades.github.io/gameoftrades/scoreboard)

 ## How to get started.